Author Archives: Hilary Lowry

 Prevention is always better than treatment when it comes to scarring.
 By taking proactive steps, you can reduce the likelihood of scars forming in the first place.

-Keep Wounds Clean: Proper wound care is crucial for preventing infection and minimizing scarring.
+Keep Wounds Clean: Proper wound care is crucial for preventing infection and minimising scarring.
 Clean wounds with mild soap and water, apply an antiseptic ointment, and cover them with a sterile bandage.

 Avoid Picking or Squeezing Pimples: Picking or squeezing pimples can lead to further inflammation, prolong the healing process, and increase the risk of scarring.
 Instead, opt for gentle cleansing and use acne treatments recommended by aestheticians or dermatologists.